Intermodal freight transport: Railways and intermodal terminals

 Increasingly, containers are shipped by rail in container well cars.
 These cars resemble flatcars but have a container-sized depression, or well, in the middle of the car between the bogies or trucks.
 Some container cars are built as an articulated "unit" of three or five permanently coupled cars, each having a single bogie rather than the two bogies normally found on freight cars.

 Containers can be loaded on flatcars or in container well cars.
 In North America, Australia and Saudi Arabia, where vertical clearances are generally liberal, this depression is sufficient for two containers to be loaded in a "double-stack" arrangement.
 In Europe, height restrictions imposed by smaller structure gauges, and frequent overhead electrification, prevent double-stacking.
 Containers are therefore hauled one-high, either on standard flatcars or other railroad cars – but they must be carried in well wagons on lines built early in the Industrial Revolution, such as in the United Kingdom, where loading gauges are relatively small.
+In India (which uses Indian broad gauge) and China double-stack container trains run on electrified rail lines purpose-built or upgraded to the needed standards.
+There are plans to electrify the Mombasa–Nairobi Standard Gauge Railway which has been transporting double-stacked containers with diesel locomotives since 2018.

 narrow-gauge railways have smaller wagons that do not readily carry ISO containers, nor do the 30 ft long and 7 ft wide wagons of the gauge Kalka-Shimla Railway.
 Wider narrow gauge railways of e.g. and gauge can take ISO containers, provided that the loading gauge allows it.

 It is also common in North America and Australia to transport semi-trailers on railway flatcars or spine cars, an arrangement called "piggyback" or TOFC (trailer on flatcar) to distinguish it from container on flatcar (COFC).
 Some flatcars are designed with collapsible trailer hitches so they can be used for trailer or container service.
 Such designs allow trailers to be rolled on from one end, though lifting trailers on and off flatcars by specialized loaders is more common.
 TOFC terminals typically have large areas for storing trailers pending loading or pickup.

 Thievery has become a problem in North America.
 Sophisticated thieves learn how to interpret the codes on the outside of containers to ascertain which ones have easily disposable cargo.
 They break into isolated containers on long trains, or even board slowly moving trains to toss the items to accomplices on the ground.